martinklepsch/glitter/Readme.md

 Glitter is written in about 500 lines of Racket and relies on `aws` ([awscli][awscli]) being present in your `$PATH`.
-I used it as a playground project for Racket and over time I got to the conclusion that abstracting over a shell script is not such a great idea.
+I used it as a playground project for Racket and over time got to the conclusion that abstracting over shell scripts is not such a great idea.
 I liked that you can make standalone executables with Racket but since [awscli][awscli] is required it's not fully standalone anyways.

 That said I'll try to use it for my stuff.
 If it becomes too